ChristineWeitw/Reinforcement-Learning/README-3games.md

-# Reinforcement-Learning in 3 games.
+# Reinforcement-Learning of 3 games coded in Matlab.

 # In the game of Coin-game, Prisoner-dilemma, and RockPaperScissor:
 We have used 2 different update policy to each of the 3 games.